beringresearch/nbview/README.md

 `nbview FILENAME`

-`nbview` loads a Jupyter Notebook into a scrollable buffer, which can be navigated using arrow keys.
+`FILENAME` can be either a local or a remote notebook file.
+The Notebook is loaded into a scrollable buffer, which can be navigated using arrow keys.
 To exit, press `q` or `esc`.